vuex-orm/vuex-orm-next/docs/guide/relationships/getting-started.md

 ## Inserting Relationships

-When inserting new records into the store, Vuex ORM automatically normalizes and stores data that contains any nested relationships in it's data structure.
+You may use `save` method to save a record with its nested relationships to the store.
+When saving new records into the store via `save` method, Vuex ORM automatically normalizes and stores data that contains any nested relationships in it's data structure.
 For example, let's say you have the `User` model that has a relationship to the `Post` model:

 ```js
 class User extends Model {